szuzzb/polypsegplus/README.md

-# PolypSegPlus
-PolypSeg+: a Lightweight Context-aware Network for Real-time Polyp Segmentation
+# PolypSeg+: a Lightweight Context-aware Network for Real-time Polyp Segmentation (TCYB-2022)